 Alternatively employers will rely on objective criteria such as sales figures, but will then choose a period which skews the results against the person they don’t want to keep.
 Sometimes, employers won’t compare like for like; for example comparing the sickness absence record of one person with three years’ service against another with only 6 months’ service (who inevitably will have had less sick leave)

 Instead of using a selection criteria scorecard approach, some employers will interview at risk employees for the remaining positions.
 Employers should ensure that they ask the same questions of all candidates and keep a record of the answers.
 Again this is an ideal opportunity to score-down the person they want to get rid of.
 However if the matter gets to a Tribunal, they will have to disclose the interview score notes for each candidate and explain their results to a Judge.

 Some employers take the view that consultation is only about looking at alternative vacancies within the organisation.
 This is not the case; consultation should normally include discussion of why the redundancies have arisen, any possible alternatives to redundancy, and redundancy selection criteria as well.
 Employers are not obliged to ring fence vacancies for only those at risk, but equally should not exclude employees from applying for relevant positions.

 IF YOU FEEL YOU HAVE BEEN DISMISSED UNFAIRLY…

-following disciplinary proceedings, then you may be able to bring a claim for unfair dismissal provided you have two years’ continuous service with your employer and you bring your claim within three months less a day of the end of your employment (subject to the requirements for registration with ACAS).
+following disciplinary proceedings, then you may be able to bring a claim for unfair dismissal at the employment tribunal provided you have two years’ continuous service with your employer and you bring your claim within three months less a day of the end of your employment (subject to the requirements for registration with ACAS).